arthurrasmusson/Mediated-Light-Emitting-Diode/README.md

 # MLED – Mediated Light Emitting Diode

-## Control an LED from an arbitrary number of QEMU/KVM guests (Raspberry Pi 3/4/4)
+## Control an LED using GPIO from an arbitrary number of QEMU/KVM guests (Raspberry Pi 3/4/5)

 This repo contains the **full vertical stack** for a *mediated* GPIO
 device: